 Thinking of something that will fit in their luggage, be useful AND thoughtful can be tricky.
 I know that my family are always complaining that they’ve wanted to buy me a gift but I can’t take it with me.
 They’ve actually got kind of used to it now and have begun to buy me things that I not only want but things that come in handy too.

 You could buy the traveller in your life the boring things, like a decent water bottle, a sexy safe money belt or a practical rain jacket, but those things are on their own packing list for a reason!
 The fun travel gifts are on this list and are less likely to be in someone’s backpack already.

-Whether you’re buying unique stocking stuffers for Christmas, making up for lost birthdays or considering buying a going away present, this list has the best gifts for backpackers so you won’t be stuck for choice!
+Whether you’re buying unique stocking stuffers for Christmas, making up for lost birthdays or considering buying a going away present, this gift guide for backpackers so you won’t be stuck for choice!

 Electronic Gifts For Backpackers